BCDA-APS/urRobot/docs/index.md

 - GUIs in CSS-Phoebus, MEDM, and caQtDM

 ## Interfaces
-The primary method for controlling Universal Robots remotely is through connecting a client to various servers hosted on the robot's controller.
+The primary method for controlling Universal Robots remotely is through connecting a TCP client to various servers hosted by the robot's controller.
 The `ur_rtde` library breaks up functionality into four specific clients, or *interfaces*.
 For maximum flexibility, each interface in the `ur_rtde` library can be loaded separately and each accepts multiple connections, except the RTDE Control interface which only support a single connection.

-For an example on how to load all the available interfaces in a IOC startup script, see `urRobotApp/iocsh/urRobot.iocsh`.
+For more details on how to add the EPICS UR Robot support to an IOC, see [Quickstart]({{ site.baseurl }}/quickstart.html).

 ### Dashboard Interface